 Doctors Teamed Up for Patient’s Overall Health

-Cyndi Fonda, of Bozeman, Mont., like many Americans, thought she was just out of shape.
+Cyndi Fonda, of Bozeman, Montana, like many Americans, thought she was just out of shape.
 She enjoyed hiking, but found herself easily out of breath each time she set out.
 Chalking it up to poor physical fitness, she didn’t even notice that she had developed a persistent cough and had become a mouth-breather, even when not exerting herself.
 In fact, it didn’t occur to her that a routine chest X-ray before knee surgery might not come back clear.
 That is when she received a call from a diagnostic radiologist with Bozeman Health in Montana.

 A review of Cyndi’s pre-op chest X-ray suggested she could have a non-contagious condition related to tuberculosis called nontuberculous mycobacteria (NTM).
 There are more than 170 species of NTM that can be found in soil and water.
 Although the organisms can infect skin and other body parts, they most commonly infect the lungs.
 These lung infections, which can be fatal, are very difficult to treat.

 After the call from the radiologist, Cyndi immediately made an appointment at National Jewish Health, the leading respiratory hospital in the nation.
-Her sister, who had been diagnosed with NTM a couple years earlier, was already a patient at the Denver-based hospital.
+Her sister, who had been diagnosed with NTM a couple of years earlier, was already a patient at the Denver-based hospital.

 “I was lucky.
 If I hadn’t had that knee surgery, I might not have ever known about the NTM, and it would have progressed even further,” she said.